MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 <a id="create-team-project">  </a>
 ## Create a project from a process

-0. Open the &hellip; context menu for the process you want to use and choose **New team project**.
+0. Open the &hellip; context menu for the process you want to use and choose **New project**.

 	> [!div class="mx-imgBorder"]
 	> ![Create a project from the selected process](_img/process/add-new-team-project.png)